-Our Biomechanics assessment utilizes Vicon motion analysis, that provides data on limb and trunk position in the sagittal, frontal and horizontal planes.
-This information is then fed into a computer learning system which analyses the 250K data points per assessment task to identify risk profiles for each athlete.
-This combined with the inertial sensors placed on players shoe laces and around the trunk, allows quantification of left vs. right asymmetries and where the center of mass and torso are compared to the lower limb and pelvis in sprinting, cutting shooting, catching, and a variety of other movement patterns.
+Our biomechanics assessment utilizes Noraxon IMU’s motion analysis and Bertec triaxial force platforms, which provides data on limb and trunk position in the sagittal, frontal and horizontal planes.
+This kinetic and kinematic waveform data is graphically represented and assessed for movement and force anomalies and asymmetry.
+It is then compared to athletes of similar positions to ascertain outlying and abnormal movement.
+This allows for quantification of left vs. right asymmetries and where the center of mass and torso are compared to the lower limb and pelvis in sprinting, cutting shooting, catching, and a variety of other movement patterns.

-Elite level sports, specifically basketball, football, rugby, and soccer are played in the horizontal, transverse, and vertical planes and, therefore, need to be assessed in three dimensions, which is why we utilise all three modalities in the one assessment.
+Elite level sports, specifically basketball, football, rugby, and soccer are played in the horizontal, transverse, and vertical planes and, therefore, need to be assessed in three dimensions, which is why we assess athletes whilst performing 5 different jumping and cutting tasks.

 By utilizing our dual ForceDecks platforms during an initial screening, we provide a complete strength profile of each player.
 The ForceDecks platform, gathers strength data including: peak power, peak force, watts per kg, rate of force development (RFD), and peak velocity with traces for left/right comparison looking for asymetry.